a-r-d/a-r-d.github.io/_posts/2016-12-26-shutting-down-trollboxarchive.markdown

 ## TBA logos

 We went through a couple of logos and color schemes.
 My favorite tagline was "Where 4chan meets wallstreet", which I think was a clever remark someone must have made in The Trollbox itself at some point.
 So most of the logos ended up with that phrase in them.
-At some point John drew a troll in a box and that became the new logo, which we kept until the site shut down.
+At some point John (from Coincepts, who came up with the TBA idea to begin with) drew a troll in a box and that became the new logo, which we kept until the site shut down.

 ![tba where 4chan meets wallstreet](/images/blog/tbalogo8.gif) ![tba logo 2](/images/blog/tbalogo5.gif) ![tba coinmas donate](/images/blog/coinmas2.gif) ![archive original](/images/blog/archive.gif)